informatics-lab/blog/_posts/2016-09-14-todd's-time-in-the-lab.md

 Why did I pick the lab?
 I love their fundamental principal of exploring the intersection between science, technology and design.
 This appeals to me for a few reasons; firstly I am a scientist (well, a scientist in training anyway), and secondly I am passionate about technology.
 So of course, with the lab being a place that combines these, I knew this was where I had to be!
 Sign me up I said...

 ## My experience in the lab
 Before I got here and on my first day I didn't really know what to expect.
-The one thing I was expecting was to do a lot of coding and software development, whic was a bit scary!
+The one thing I was expecting was to do a lot of coding and software development, which was a bit scary!
 My degree has given me some basic level of coding knowledge, I have done some C and Matlab, but I wasn't sure I would be up to scratch.
 After being here only a few days, however, I realised that I needn't have been worried, especially with the support from the other guys in the lab.
 There are some skills you do need though, and I think these are what makes the lab the lab!

 So what do you need?
 Well let's list them: